HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/securing_connections_between_community_clients_kubernetes.md

 # Configuring TLS for Sametime mux on Kubernetes {#securing_connections_between_community_clients_kubernetes .task}

+Ensure that the following conditions are satisfied.

-You can use a self-signed certificate or a third party certificate to configure TSL for Sametime mux.
-Obtain a third party certificate and private key with a subject that contains the host name assigned to the mux Kubernetes service.
-If you do not know the mux Kubernetes service IP address issue the kubectl get svc \| grep mux command.
+-   Obtain a third-party certificate.
+You can use a self-signed certificate or a third-party certificate to configure TLS for Sametime mux.
+-   [Obtain a private key](t_keystore_mux.md) with a subject that contains the host name assigned to the mux Kubernetes service.
+If you do not know the mux Kubernetes service IP address, issue the kubectl get svc \| grep mux command.

-TLS can be used to secure the connection between the Sametime Connect client and Sametime embedded client inside of HCL Notes to the Sametime mux.
+These are the steps to secure the connection between the Sametime Connect client and Sametime embedded client inside of HCL Notes to the Sametime mux using TLS.

-The changes in this task apply to the community and mux pods.
+The changes in this task apply to the following pods:

+-   community
+-   mux

 1. Create a secret that contains your trust store.

     ``` {#codeblock_dns_snk_y5b}
-    kubectl create secret generic samlConfigSecret --from-literal=KeyStorePassword=samet1me --from-file=./saml.p12
+    kubectl create secret generic mux-secret --from-literal=KeyStorePassword=samet1me --from-file=./keystore.p12
     ```

 2. In the values.yaml file remove the comment tag \(\#\) surrounding the muxTlsConfigSecret: mux-secret parameter.